 Diversity and Inclusion Council

-The Diversity and Inclusion Council makes recommendations to the Chancellor and his leadership team to promote an inclusive environment where diversity is respected and valued.
+The Diversity and Inclusion Council makes recommendations to the Chancellor and her leadership team to promote an inclusive environment where diversity is respected and valued.

 Business Advisory Council